 Palestine Grassroots Distribution Project

-is a small grassroots humanitarian project, growing out of urgent needs experienced by families that DSP connected to through our documentation in Gaza.
+Donkeysaddle’s Palestine Grassroots Distribution Project (PGDP) is a small grassroots humanitarian aid project which began in 2011, growing out of urgent needs experienced by families that Donkeysaddle Projects connected to through our documentation in Gaza.

 Please consider making a donation directly to PGDP.